-Stay up to date with your vaccines.
+- Stay up to date on COVID-19 vaccines.

 Information on COVID-19

-Learn the basics on COVID-19 testing, including when to get a test, how to get a test, and what to expect.
+See basic information on COVID-19 testing, including when to get a test, how to get a test, and what to expect.

 Know the symptoms of COVID-19 and next steps after you are exposed or diagnosed.

-Find resources for businesses, employers, and employees.
+Find resources for businesses, employers, and workers.